 Photography: Kelly Harmer

-Well my friends, I know it’s the end of the summer and we’re just thinking about what chunky knit throws we’re going to adorn our sofas with, but I’ve teamed up with Plymouth Teato bring the summer indoors and create our own afternoon tea soiree with a modern twist.
+Well my friends, living in the UK we don’t exactly get to dine ‘al fresco’ too often so I’ve teamed up with Plymouth Tea to bring the summer indoors and create our own afternoon tea soiree with a modern twist.

 I mean, when a luxury tea brand wants to work with you and there’s an excuse to eat delicious food whilst trying out the range of teas, what girl is going to say no?